nqst/nqst.github.io/lists/book-notes/how-to-fail-at-almost-anything.md

 > If you can’t even imagine an improved future, you won’t be happy—no matter how well your life is going right now.

-> Simply imagining a better future hacks your brain chemistry and provides you with the sensation of happiness
+> Simply imagining a better future hacks your brain chemistry and provides you with the sensation of happiness.

 > <mark>Don’t let reality control your imagination.
 Let your imagination be the user interface to choose your own reality.</mark>